Students from the Research Opportunities Program share their experiences from the field.

 I am an A&S degree student, but I am over the credit limit for ROP – am I eligible for ROP?

 A&S degree students with 14.0 or more credits are not eligible to participate.
 Please note that transfer credits count towards your overall credit count.
 If you are above the credit limit for ROP and are keen to build research experience, you can also consider taking Independent Study or other research-based courses or connect with professors directly for additional opportunities to volunteer or work with them.
 Individual departments or programs may also have information on potential ways you can engage in research — please contact your department or program directly.
-You can also consider funded avenues to conduct research; to get started, review the funding opportunities listed on the Sidney Smith Commons website, under the Grants section.
+You can also browse research opportunities using the Undergraduate Research Hub, and consider funded avenues to conduct research; to get started, review the funding opportunities listed on the Sidney Smith Commons website, under the Grants section.
 Finally, there are also Lab/Research Assistant Work-Study positions that you can apply for; Work-Study program eligibility details and dates can be found on the CLNx website.

 I am a visiting or exchange student / a student from another Faculty / a student from another U of T campus — am I eligible for ROP?